ggldnl/Path-Planning-Visualizer/README.md

 ## TODO

-- [ ] define the control loop
-- [ ] move from current, complex, translation and scale logic to translate() and scale() on sort of a contextManager object, that handles these things
+- [ ] move from current, complex, translation and scale logic to translate() and scale() on sort of a contextManager object in javascript
-- [ ] implement antialiasing (it is normally controlled by the browser but there is some way)
 - [ ] comment better each function and the overall structure
 - [ ] add typing
 - [ ] add input checking